DraGo0oN/Development-Environment/README.md

 Also, It has ** Normal (any php script that not using public directory) and ** Laravel (Using public directory) Selection!

-To Install => Simply run ``` apt -y install curl && curl -o- https://raw.githubusercontent.com/mrnitr0/Development-Environment/main/installer.sh | bash```
+To Install => Simply run ``` apt -y install wget && wget https://raw.githubusercontent.com/mrnitr0/Development-Environment/main/installer.sh && bash installer.sh```